hrbaker18/kickstarter-analysis/README.md

     - We aren't able to track the success rates of the plays over time, if they stayed open after they launched, or if they closed after a two week run.
 We    also aren't able to verify if the same commitments went into each campaign that could have attributed to their successful, failed, or canceled launched.

 - What are some other possible tables and/or graphs that we could create?

+    - If we filtered the data down further by country, it would be helpful to see a stacked bar graph of successful play launches so we could see what countries were most successful.
+Then we could also apply the same filter and look at failed and canceled play launches by country, to have a better understanding of where Kickstarter campaigns for plays are the most successful.